Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports contributing to the community by building and maintaining infrastructures such as roads and bridges; supporting schools.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports contributing to the community by supporting 32 schools in and close to its operations, and building and maintaining infrastructures such as roads and bridges.

 • Y